laurenceomfoisy/datacamp_xp_farm/README.md

 ## Overview

-This README document provides comprehensive instructions and information about a Python script designed to automate interactions on a DataCamp practice page.
-The script is built using Selenium with the help of `undetected_chromedriver` to avoid detection mechanisms, allowing for automated keyboard inputs on the practice page.
+This Python script is designed to automate interactions on a DataCamp practice page and generate XP effortlessly.
+The script is built using Selenium with the help of undetected_chromedriver to avoid detection mechanisms, allowing for automated keyboard inputs on the practice page.

 ## Prerequisites